Skip to main content

 Teamwork Project People Table

-These are the people who’ll be using the CMS every day, so it’s vital that it offers all-important functionality and flexibility.
+These are the people who’ll be using the CMS every day.
+It’s therefore vital that it offers all important functionality and flexibility.

 How long is it going to take for the team to get to grips with the CMS?